Pauline Jaricot: Life

-At the age of seventeen, after a serious fall and the death of her mother, Jaricot began to lead a life of intense prayer, and on Christmas Day, 1816, took a vow of perpetual virginity.
+At the age of seventeen, a serious fall left her with nerve damage which affected her movement and speech.
+Then her mother and older brother died.
+Jaricot isolated herself while her health continued to deteriorate.
+Her condition, now thought to be Sydenham's chorea, slowly improved.
+She began to lead a life of intense prayer, and on Christmas Day, 1816, took a vow of perpetual virginity.
 She established a union of prayer among pious servant girls, the members of which were known as the "Réparatrices du Sacré-Coeur de Jésus-Christ".

-As a member of an association founded by the Fathers of the Foreign Missions of Paris, Jaricot was a pioneer of organized missionary co-operation.
-With the women employees in the silk factory run by her sister and brother-in-law, she resolved to help the missions with prayers and a small weekly contribution of one penny a week from each person involved.
+Pauline went on to become a pioneer of organized support for Catholic missionary work.
+Along with women employed in the silk factory run by her sister and brother-in-law, she resolved to help the missions with prayers and a small weekly contribution of one penny a week from each participant.
 The seed grew and other groups joined to help all missions.
-This eventually led to the founding of the Society for the Propagation of the Faith in 1822, dedicated to helping missionary efforts worldwide.
+This eventually led to the founding in 1822 of the Society for the Propagation of the Faith, dedicated to supporting missionary efforts worldwide.
 On May 3, 1922 Pope Pius XI declared the Society for the Propagation of the Faith "Pontifical".

-Another member of the Third Order of St. Dominic, Jaricot's spiritual director for many years, was John Vianney.
-In 1822, Jaricot arranged the printing and distribution of religious literature; she believed that information about the missions should be publicized.
-Later, the future Society would publish the Annals which contained reports from various mission territories aimed at increasing interest in the Society and the missions.
+Pauline's spiritual director for many years, was the priest Saint John Vianney.
+In 1822, she arranged for the printing and distribution of religious literature, convinced that information about the missions should be publicized.
+Later, the future Society would publish the Annales, a periodical which contained reports from various mission territories aimed at increasing interest in the Society and in the missions.

-Jaricot became very ill and on 10 August 1835 she was healed by, she believed, Saint Philomena during a pilgrimage to Mungnano, Italy.
+Afflicted by a serious illness, Pauline travelled on pilgrimage to Mungano, in Italy.
+There, on 10 August 1835 she was healed, and was convinced that she owed this recovery to the intercession of Saint Philomena.

-Around 1845 Jaricot purchased a blast furnace plant to be run as a model of Christian social reform.
+Around 1845 Pauline purchased a blast furnace plant which she intended to be run as a model of Christian social reform.
 A building adjacent to the plant accommodated the families, and close by was a school and a chapel.
-She left the management to people who proved to be dishonest, and she was forced to declare bankruptcy in 1862.
+However, she left the management to people who proved to be dishonest, and in 1862 she was forced to declare bankruptcy.
 Having exhausted all her money, she spent the rest of her life destitute.
 She died on January 9, 1862, in Lyon.

 Veneration

+Pauline Jaricot's spiritual writings were examined in Rome and approved by a commission of theologians on 27 May 1925.
+This led to the cause for her beatification to be formally opened on 18 January 1930, when she was granted the title of Servant of God.